RebelToolbox/RebelDocumentation/tutorials/scripting/visual_script/nodes_purposes.rst

 Node properties
 ---------------

 Like in most visual scripting implementations, each node has editable properties.
-In Godot, though, we try to avoid bloating the nodes with editable controls for the sake of readability.
+In Rebel Engine, though, we try to avoid bloating the nodes with editable controls for the sake of readability.

 Nodes still display the required information as text, but editing is done via the *Inspector*.
 To edit them,